Dhara-95/bank_tech_test/README.md

 ```

 ### Run Tests
-Test coverage will show in the terminal once 'rspec' command is run
+Test coverage will show in the terminal once 'rspec' command is run (100% Test Coverage)

 ```
 $ rspec